Massive Rescue Operation Underway As Crews Battle California's Creek Fire

 Social media showed videos of people escaping the flames.
 Smoke from the fire spread throughout the region, filling nearby Yosemite National Park and coloring the sky an eerie orange.

-The Creek Fire is just the latest blaze faced by the state in a devastating fire season.
-More than 7,000 wildfires had already burned over 1.4 million acres by the end of August, Gov. Gavin Newsom said last month, many sparked by lightning strikes.
+The Creek Fire is just the latest blaze faced by California in a devastating fire season.
+More than 7,000 wildfires, many sparked by lightning strikes, had already burned over 1.4 million acres by the end of August, Gov. Gavin Newsom said last month.